 For example, the visitor remains unidentified after exhausting all APIs because:

-- IP is non-company or is residential
+- The IP address is non-company or residential